Date of Degree

 Copyright 2010 Yewande Eleene Lewis

 Lewis, Yewande Eleene.
-"Literacy in elementary school in Jamaica: the case of the grade four literacy test." dissertation, University of Iowa, 2010.
+"Literacy in elementary school in Jamaica: the case of the grade four literacy test."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.